Nottingham City Transport: Fleet

-As of August 2020, the fleet consisted of 310 buses, including several training buses.
+As of 2024, the Nottingham City Transport fleet consisted of 315 buses, which includes six training buses, based from two depots in Parliament Street and Trent Bridge.
+Most of this fleet (73%) consists of double-decker buses.

-In 2017, Nottingham City Transport won funding from the Office of Low-Emission Vehicles to purchase a fleet of 53 biogas-powered Alexander-Dennis Enviro400 City double decker buses, which were rolled out over 2017 and 2018.
-By 2018, Nottingham City Transport were running the largest fleet of biogas-powered buses in the world.

-In 2019, Nottingham City Transport again successfully bidded for funding from the OLEV to expand the gas refuelling station at its Parliament Street depot, and ordered 67 more gas buses, more than doubling the fleet.
-One of these was a demonstrator previously in service with National Express West Midlands.
+In 2017, Nottingham City Transport won funding from the Office for Low-Emission Vehicles (OLEV) to purchase a fleet of 53 biogas-powered Alexander Dennis Enviro400 City CBG double-decker buses, which were rolled out over 2017 and 2018.
+By 2018, Nottingham City Transport was operating the largest fleet of biogas-powered buses in the world.
+In 2019, Nottingham City Transport again successfully bidded for funding from the OLEV to expand the gas refuelling station at its Parliament Street depot, and as a result, more than doubled the gas bus fleet with the delivery of 67 more Enviro400 CBGs.
+During summer 2022, Nottingham City Transport took delivery of a final order for 23 more Enviro400 CBGs, bringing the operator's total gas bus fleet to 143 of the type.

-In February 2022, Nottingham City Transport announced that they were ordering 23 more gas buses, which are due in the spring of 2022, bringing the total number of gas buses to 143.
-(This is partially due to the restructuring of some route-branding of buses that took place in February.)
-The operator also announced that they and Nottingham City Council had submitted a business case as part of a bid to the UK government's Zero Emission Bus Regional Areas (ZEBRA) Fund for funding the purchase of 78 electric single-decker buses, and the following month they announced that their bid had been successful.
-The new electric buses, which will replace Nottingham City Transport's entire single-decker fleet, are expected to be introduced between 2023 and 2024; the first 12 of these will be Yutong E12s, with tenders for the remaining 66 buses to be announced in 2023.
+The operator also announced that they and Nottingham City Council had submitted a business case as part of a bid to the UK government's Zero Emission Bus Regional Areas (ZEBRA) Fund for funding the purchase of 78 battery electric single-deck buses, and the following month they announced that their bid had been successful.
+The first 22 new electric [Yutong E10] and E12s began entering service from NCT's Trent Bridge in April 2024, with further orders being placed for 38 more to be delivered between 2025 and 2026; these buses are intended to replace NCT's entire single-deck fleet at Trent Bridge garage.

-Depots

-NCT operate two depots in Parliament Street, and Trent Bridge.

-Milestones

-Nottingham City Transport have introduced many new bus models and transport concepts over the years, including: